Identifying Peer Effects in Networks with Unobserved Effort and Isolated Students: The Econometric Model and Identification Strategy

-Table \ref{tab.mc} presents a summary of our Monte Carlo results across 1,000 replications.
-Model 1 yields biased estimates for all GPAs, which is expected due to the absence of fixed effects in this model.
-Although the bias of the peer effect estimate is not substantial for DGP A, estimates for other parameters, particularly $\tilde \beta_2$ and $\tilde \gamma_2$, exhibit notable biases.
-This is because DGP A features preference shocks $c_s$, generated from $\mathbf{x}_{2s}$, which Model 1 fails to account for.

-Model 2 is the standard model commonly employed in the literature, especially when GPA approximates effort.
-This model demonstrates strong performance with DGP A, despite the presence of 21\% isolated students.
+Table \ref{tab.mc} summarizes the Monte Carlo results for the peer effect parameter based on 1,000 replications.
+The full set of results, including estimates for the $\boldsymbol{\beta}$ and $\boldsymbol{\gamma}$ parameters, is reported in Table \ref{tab.mc:full} in Online Appendix \ref{AO:simu_and_application}.
+Model 1 is the standard model commonly employed in the literature, especially when GPA approximates effort.
+This model demonstrates strong performance with DGP A, despite the presence of isolated students.
 Interestingly, this result suggests that the dummy variable for isolated students might not be relevant, even when the network includes students without friends.
 As this dummy variable accounts for GPA shocks without influencing effort, its absence in DGP A (because $\alpha_s = 0$) does not compromise the validity of estimates.
-However, Model 2 leads to biased estimates for DGPs B and C, where $\alpha_s \neq 0$.
+However, Model 1 leads to biased estimates for DGPs B and C, where $\alpha_s \neq 0$.
 Importantly, these biases carry substantial policy implications.
-For instance, while the true value of the social multiplier effect, measured by $1/(1 - \lambda)$ for non-isolated students, stands at 3.33, Model 2 underestimates it at 1.93 for DGP B and 1.73 for DGP C.

-Model 3 incorporates a dummy variable for isolated students but assumes a constant coefficient associated with this variable across all schools.
-Adding this dummy variable means that $\alpha_s$ is a constant that may not be zero.
-This resolves the bias observed for DGP B but still results in biased estimates for DGP D. This is because DGP D assumes variability in $\alpha_s$ across schools.
+Even with only 5\% of isolated nodes, peer effect estimates are biased downward by over 35\%.
+The bias seems not to be influenced by the share of isolated nodes.